-Note, Implementation and design tips are given below.
-However, if you are not sure what the final logic circuit should look like its schematic is shown in Appendix A. Warning, you will be expected to understand simple logic circuits in the exam:)
+Note, implementation and design tips are given below.
+However, if you are not sure what the final logic circuit should look like its schematic is shown in Appendix A. Warning, you will be expected to understand simple logic circuits like these in the exam :)

 Tips, break each logical expression down in a series of two input logical AND and logical OR gates.
 You will also need to use a NOT gate.
-Draw this representation out using the circuit diagram symbols shown in figure 13 to produce a wiring diagram i.e. showing what inputs (S3, S4, S6, LDR1 and LDR2) are connected to what outputs (SOLI and LED) etc.
+Draw this representation out using the circuit diagram symbols shown in figure 13 to produce a wiring diagram i.e.

+a circuit diagram showing what inputs (S3, S4, S6, LDR1 and LDR2) are connected to what outputs (SOLI and LED) etc.